evolvedbinary/hsg-project-wiki/Setup.md

         brew list

     You should see all 4 of the following entries: `ant git node node@4`.
+If you see these all, proceed to the next step.
 If any are missing, install them with the following command:

         brew install ant git node node@4